VennieSo/free-genai-bootcamp-2025/sentence-constructor/readme.md

 4. Is my setup sufficiant to run 16B models?
 What about 32B models?

 5. Will I be able to assess the quality of the output given my (lack of) Japanese language skills?
 Will I need to pivot to Chinese instead?

+## Discoveries

+1. While I cannot read kana and therefore am not able to complete the sentence construction exercise in full Japanese, if I use romanji exclusively, it just may work!